-- Macdonald S. Scott and Timothy W. Koch, Management of Banking, Thomson Learning, Singapore - 2.
+- 1. Macdonald S. Scott and Timothy W. Koch, Management of Banking, Thomson Learning, Singapore - 2.
 Fabozzi Frank J., et. al., Foundations of Financial Markets and Institutions, Pearson Education, Delhi - 3.
 Giddy Ian H., Global Financial Markets, AITBS, New Delhi - 4.
 Robinson Stuart W., Multinational Banking, A.W.
 Sijthoff International, Leiden - 5.
 Lees Francis A., International Banking and Finance, John Wiley, New York

-- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
-Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
-Answer to each question should not exceed 50 words normally. - 2.
-Section 'B' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions selecting one question from each unit. - 3.
-All questions will carry equal marks.
+- 1. One case study be discussed per unit in the class. - 2.
+Instruction for External Examiner: The question paper will have two sections.
+Section 'A' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions (one question from each unit).
+Section 'B' will contain one CASE STUDY which will be compulsory.
+All the five questions will carry equal marks.

-INTERNATIONAL TRADE THEORY AND PRACTICE PAPER CODE: MBA 320
+INTERNATIONAL TRADE THEORY AND POLICY PAPER CODE: 2320/50920